 - Bake times will depend on the pan used:

-- -inch cake pan; bake 33-38 minutes, until toothpick comes out clean.
+- For 9-inch cake pan; bake 33-38 minutes, until toothpick comes out clean.

 - Loaf pan; bake 40-45 minutes, or until toothpick comes out clean.